abhishekdongle/MyDemoApp/README.md

 # MyDemoApp
-Application with its Base Architecture
+Application with its Base Architecture(Client Archi format)